masa-sumimoto/html-starter/README.md

 - Want to manage the design in units such as page layout, parts.

 ※ If you get good starter kid, I suggest [web starter kid of google](https://github.com/google/web-starter-kit).
-※ This is for creating basic web pages.
 ※ It is under construction in some places.

 :smile: :goat: :rabbit2: :leopard: :octopus: :dog2: :panda_face: :cow2: :smile: